Not as common calls of the common pipistrelle

 Date of recordings: 2024-06-14 Recorded by: Sarah Mahie Audio files: 913218, 913219

 In the vicinity of the maternity roost, the same as the previous story after the juvenile made it safely back home, an interesting trill-like call was recorded.
 This call is shown in the snippit on the left.
-At first I thought it belonged more into the type D social call category, as one would assume with a true trill.
-After comparing it to the type A social call of a brown long-eared bat (Plecotus auritus) that also inhibits a trill-like shape, shown in the snippit on the right, I suspect the category of the common pipistrelle call might be type A aswell.
+At first I thought it belonged more into the type D social call category, as one would assume with a trill, but after comparing it to the type A social call of a brown long-eared bat (Plecotus auritus) that also inhibits a trill-like shape, shown in the snippit on the right, I noticed the multi-frequency properties of the common pipistrelle call that belongs to type A social calls.

 Common pipistrelle: